USING DONOR EGGS

 For more of our success rates, view our statistics here.

-You must be having treatment with London Egg Bank to use its donor eggs.
-Our matching coordinators will assist you to find the best match.
+Our matching coordinators will assist you in finding the best match.

 If you wish to use donor eggs, you must have completed treatment and given birth by your 55th birthday.
 You may need a letter of support from your GP.